 We would also like to place on record our sincere appreciation for the commitmentdedication and hard work put in by every member of the Apcotex family.
 To allshareholders we are deeply grateful for the confidence and faith that you have alwaysreposed in us.

-The accompaning Annexure I to VIII are an integral part of this Directors' Report.
+The accompanying Annexure I to V is an integral part of this Director Report.